-Prophecy will continue to maintain Ulaan Ovoo on standby and reassess its production decision again in the summer of 2016.
-The Company will continue with the sale and loading of stockpiled coal with the goal of completing the sale of all remaining coal by summer 2016.
-Placing the mine on standby and selling the equipment is not considered to decrease the likelihood of successfully restarting the open pit mine and continued pre-commercial mining to eventually achieve commercial mining.
-This is because mining operations at Ulaan Ovoo may be restarted in short order since pit dewatering requires less than a month and no work is needed to continue mining.
+The Company intends to continue maintaining the mine facilities in standby mode and monitoring general conditions so that the mine may be restarted in minimal time.
+Mining operations at Ulaan Ovoo may be restarted in short order since pit dewatering requires less than a month and other work needed to restart mining can be completed at the same time.
 There are several available third party contract-mining companies in Mongolia that are capable of dewatering and mining and provide turnkey mining services including labor and equipment.
 The Company believes contract mining is a more efficient way to operate Ulaan Ovoo since a contract mining firm would be made responsible for labor agreements and equipment maintenance.